 - Changing scope is dangerous and leads to dead projects

 Originally I felt this was probably not something worth doing.
 After considering it and writing it, I have realized a few things I would not have expected.
 Outside of the technical lessons learned, I have learned two very important things from looking back on these projects.

 These are more than my personal projects When I began writing this, I realized that I felt a strange attachment to these long-dead projects.
 I found that they were important pieces of how I became who I am today.
 In 2012, I was a bored kid, stuck in a middle school I hated, dreaming of leaving and going on to great things.
 My life has changed so much since then, and each of these projects were milestones between everything else in my life.

-Even if nobody else enjoys this, it was valuable reflection for me.
-For better or worse, I’m only just now realizing how much my hobby, passion, and eventual career has shaped me as a person.
+This has been a valuable reflection for me.
+For better or worse, I’m only just realizing how much my hobby, passion, and eventual career has shaped me as a person.

-Not all plays are monologues Through these projects, the best ones were the ones done with friends.
-Even if unfinished, I consider all of the projects I worked on with friends to be successes.
-I think the best strategy for success is finding a full cast of players to meet the needs of the show, instead of trying to play all the instruments myself.
-Thank you to everyone for the parts you’ve played, and thank you to our wonderful audience.
-I look forward to the next production.
+Collaboration is important Out of all of my projects, the best ones were done with friends.
+Even if unfinished, I consider all of those to be successes.
+I think the best strategy for good projects is working together with friends who have complimentary skills.
+Thank you to everyone for the roles you’ve played.
+I look forward to the next project.